Sim Hun: Works

 Shim Hun was a prolific writer.
 In his short life, he wrote several novels, short stories, plays and poems.
-He was a meticulous writer who kept original copies of his writing; most of Sim's original manuscripts (over 4,000 pages)survive today.
+He was a meticulous writer who kept original copies of his writing; most of Sim's original manuscripts (over 4,000 pages) survive today.

 Sim's 1926 novel Talchum (Mask Dance) was the first Korean novel to be made into a movie.
 He wrote a collection of poetry Kunari Omyeon (When that day comes) to commemorate a student independence movement in Gwangju in 1930, in which he yearns for the day Korea gains independence from Japan.
 His novel Dongbang-eui Aein (Lover from the East) was serialised in the Chosun Ilbo beginning in October 1930.
 His Jiknyuseong ("Weaver Girl" star or Constellation Lyra) was serialized in Chosun Joong Ang Ilbo in 1934 and is believed to honor and be inspired by his first wife Yi Hae-Yeoung's life.
 He wrote Sangnoksu (Evergreen Tree), a novel about rural development, in 1935 while staying in Dangjin, Chungcheongnam-do; it was published in 1949 in a novel collection commemorating the 15th anniversary of the Dong-a Ilbos establishment.

 Sim's last work was a poem "Joseonui Nama" or "Chosun's Son" which he wrote after learning that the Korean marathon runner Sohn Kee-chung won the gold medal for Marathon at the 1936 Berlin Olympics.
 As a colonial subject, Song was forced to run wearing the Japanese flag.
 Sim wrote the poem on the copy of the Special Bulletin that announced Sohn's victory.

 Kunari Omyeon was published in 1949 since the original volume was censored and banned by the Japanese colonial government.
 A seven-volume series of his books, Sim Hun's Books, came out in 1952 and a three-volume series, Shim Hun's Complete Works, was republished in 1996.

 Legacy

-Decades after his death in 1936, Shim Hun is still honored as one of the pioneers of modern Korean literature, for his patriotic service to Korea through resistance and the Sangrok Movement, and for living a life that was an embodiment of exceptional artistic talent, prolific writing, and vision for his country's future freed from the darkness of colonialism.
-Shim Hun's writings are mandatory readings for all students in South Korea today.

 Shim Hun's high school issued an honorary graduation diploma in his name in 2005.
 His third son Shim Jae-Ho, who lives in Virginia, United States, holds the original manuscripts of many of his works; he lent them out to be displayed in Dangjin in 2010.
-In 2011, the Korea Minting and Security Printing Corporation commemorated Shim Hun in its series of Medals of Korean Historical Figures; Shim was one of 100 notable historical figures to be recognized and honored.
+In 2011, the Korea Minting and Security Printing Corporation commemorated Shim Hun in its series of Medals of Korean Historical Figures; Shim was one of 100 notable historical figures to be so recognized.